- Home

 Ageing is an inevitable part of life.
 While some people naturally accept this transition and enjoy what it has to offer, others can find it tricky.

-But, with so many opportunities and adventures to be had, ageing should be an experience that we try and live to the fullest.
+But, with so many opportunities and adventures to be had, ageing should be an experience we try to live to the fullest.

 With that said, we’ve outlined eight ways to help you embrace ageing, become your healthiest self, and make your later years a time full of accomplishment and adventure.

-Optimism relates to a person’s ability to remain positive and hopeful, even in the face of adversity.
-Many believe that people are born either an optimist or a pessimist, but the truth is that anyone’s capable of shifting their mindset in either direction.
+Optimism is the ability to remain positive and hopeful, even in the face of adversity.
+Many people believe you’re born optimistic or pessimistic, but we’re actually all capable of shifting our mindset in either direction.

-Having an optimistic approach can affect your well-being by making you feel happier and bringing more humour to your life.
-Plus, optimism is often contagious, so it can also positively impact those around you.
+Having an optimistic approach can affect your well-being by making you feel happier and bringing more humour into your life.
+Plus, optimism is often contagious, so it can benefit those around you.

 There are various ways to begin learning the skill of optimism, including practising gratitude, imagining a happy future, and spending time with positive people.
 You can read more about these methods in our article: How to learn the skill of optimism.

 Mindfulness can also be a powerful tool for focusing on what’s important in life and looking at the world more optimistically.
-This is because being mindful helps to shift your focus to the present moment, which can help to put things into perspective.
-For more information, why not read our introduction to mindfulness or book onto a mindfulness meditation on Rest Less Events?
+By shifting your focus to the present moment, many people find that it can help put things into perspective.
+For more information, why not read our introduction to mindfulness?

 3. Plan for future accomplishments

-Instead of telling yourself that your best years have already passed, a great way to add joy and excitement to your life is to focus on your ambitions and hopes for the future.
+Instead of telling yourself that your best years have passed, a simple way to add joy and excitement to your life is to focus on your ambitions and hopes for the future.

 The opportunities for later life are endless.
-From professional goals (perhaps you’re ready for a career change?) to fitness goals (are you looking to take up a new sport?) and emotional goals (do you want to work towards achieving better emotional balance in your life?), there’s so much that you can work towards.
+From professional goals (perhaps you’re ready for a career change) to fitness goals (are you looking to take up a new sport?) and emotional goals (do you wish to work on improving your emotional balance?), there’s so much that you can work towards.

 Taking time to think about what you enjoy doing and what you’d like to achieve is a good way to set yourself targets.
 For example, you might like to visualise your goals and write them down.